 How has your work evolved these last few years?

 I’m really enjoying what I’m doing right now.
 My earlier work was more commercial and, after a while, I didn’t feel as much freedom in my creative process.
 Now, I’m curious to see where this will lead me to and that is why I want to just work as much as I can.
 My work now is much more abstract and simplified than my older work.
 It consists of only one material and one shape — metal chains and a circle.
 But I guess it still has the same sensitivity as my earlier pieces.
 What I also like about the ‘metalworks’ series is that they become part of the space they are hanging in.
 There is no frame around them, they simply blend in.

-What has been the inspiration or drive to go in a different direction?
+What has inspired you to go in a different direction?

 A series of events made me go into a different direction.
 My residence in Morocco also made a huge impact as I stayed in the Sahara for 1 month.
 I had a beautiful room overlooking the the sand dunes and a small oasis.
 Needless to say, I felt extremely happy there.
 I would go for long walks in the morning and before sunset and in between I would draw or weave.
 I learned how to weave from a girl from a village nearby.
 There was just nothing to do there, every day had the same routine and I loved it.
 After Morocco, I wasn’t ready for the city yet and I soon left for the castle in Germany.
 When I finally returned to Amsterdam I got the best studio I could wish for, all high ceilings and huge windows.
 I think al these events pushed me into the direction I’m going now.